 Our relationships with partners and the feedback they provide is one of the most essential resources we have: clear and ongoing communication enables continuous improvement.
 We are excited to continue to explore our relationship with SAP going forward and the extent to which we can integrate our services into their ecosystem.
 We have received great feedback from our participation at SAP Forum and experience a lot of mutual interest in developing a collaborative roadmap.
 As we continue in this process, there will be plenty of learning and big opportunities to take our solution to the next level.

 I am aware of the strong expectation within the token holder community that this update should include a partnership announcement.
 In December, our client agreed to communicate such an announcement before the end of March.
-Over the past several weeks, we have actively decided to delay this announcement while we waited for an important decision from our client’s management team to move into the next integration phase.
+Over the past -several- weeks we have actively decided to delay this announcement while we waited for an important decision of our client’s management to move into the next integration phase.
 Now that we have their commitment, we are excited about the announcement going live as soon as we get the final approval of the communications department of our partner.

 Meet us at MOD Day

-Thank you to everyone who indicated their interest in MOD day and reserved their spot on the guest list so far.
+Thank you to everyone who has indicated their interest in MOD Day and reserved their spot on the guest list so far.
 Our event is taking shape and we now have more details to communicate:

-MOD Day will be held in Zurich on Thursday, May 24th.
-The exact location to be determined by mid-April.
-The event will take place in the evening and we are organizing a series of presentations and panel discussions that include our partners and customers with the goal to bring the modum ecosystem together for one night.
+MOD Day will be held in Zurich on Thursday, May 24.
+The exact location will be determined by mid-April.
+The event will take place in the evening and we are organizing a series of presentations and panel discussions that include our partners and customers with the goal of bringing the Modum ecosystem together for one night.

-We are eager to meet as many token holders and interested parties as possible at the event.
-MOD day will be the place to see, firsthand, all of the work I outline each month in these updates, to meet the team, to hear from our collaborators directly, and of course to see the product.
+We are eager to meet as many token holders as possible at the event.
+MOD Day will be the place to see, firsthand, all of the work I outline each month in these updates, to meet the team, to hear from our collaborators directly, and of course to see the product.

 Please RSVP to secure your spot on the limited guest list by joining our meetup.
 Your RSVP will help us to find a suitable venue after which we will send out the official invitations and program!